FSCodingInitiative/Learning-Compendium/docs/source/index.rst

 but mostly it contains challenges which you have to fulfill in a team or by your own.

-**Before you start digging in**, please shortly read the :ref:`Set-up` section.
+**Before you start digging in**, please shortly read the :ref:`Tech-Stack` section.
-It will go briefly over the things you should know, when you are enrolled in a master programm at Frankfurt School or alternatives if you are not.
+It will go briefly over the things you should know, when you are enrolled in a master program at Frankfurt School or alternatives if you are not.

 Important dates
 ===============